irmen/Pyro4/docs/source/tipstricks.rst

     ``list(na)`` doesn't work: it seems to return a regular python list but the elements are still numpy datatypes.
     You have to use the full conversions as mentioned earlier.
 #.
 Don't return arrays at all.
 Redesign your API so that you might perhaps only return a single element from it.
 #.
-Tell Pyro to use :py:mod:`pickle` as serializer.
-Pickle can deal with numpy datatypes.
-However it has security implications.
+Tell Pyro to use :py:mod:`pickle` or :py:mod:`dill` as serializer.
+Pickle and Dill can deal with numpy datatypes.
+However they have security implications.
     See :doc:`security`.
-If you choose to use pickle anyway, also be aware that you must tell your name server about it as well, see :ref:`nameserver-pickle`.
+If you choose to use pickle or dill anyway, also be aware that you must tell your name server about it as well, see :ref:`nameserver-pickle` or :ref:`nameserver-dill`.

 .. index::